JoleneGlenn/Data-Analytics-Projects-Practicum/13.2_final_sql_value_proposition/README.md

 1. The project shows the steps I took to answer the provided requirements and questions, it acts as a report but also a way to see my organization and thought processes to a business analytics problem with the tools I have learned at the time of the project.
 2. Special notes: There is a table of contents with Markdown links to assist in finding the desired information.
 3. There may be work from multiple versions based on reviewers requests/comments.
 I left all work for reference but the work done for each version may not be clear.
 4. **There may or may not be formatting issues with the notebook file (.ipynb).
 This is an artifact of Jupyter Notebooks having difficulty exporting custom HTML files.
-If there is please see the HTML file for a visual of the project.**
+Please see a visual of the project [here](http://htmlpreview.github.io/?https://github.com/JoleneGlenn/Data-Analytics-Projects-Practicum/blob/main/13.2_final_sql_value_proposition/13_2_sql_accepted.html).**

 ### Instructions for completing the project (high level - see PDF file for more details)
 1. Describe the goals of the study